Dry box: Electronic dry boxes

 Electronic dry boxes contain a small Peltier cooler, which removes moisture from the air by condensing it out.
 A control dial is usually provided that permits the user rough adjustment of the humidity level.
 More sophisticated designs link the cooler to a settable digital hygrometer, allowing very precise humidity level control.

 Another form of electronic dry box technology utilizes multi-porous molecular sieve desiccants to absorb moisture.
 This moisture and humidity control technology is renewable without having to replace desiccant and is capable of reaching low humidity (20%RH or less) to ultra low humidity (5%RH or less) levels.
 Generally dry boxes with 5%RH or less is utilized in surface mount technology in order to comply with IPC/JEDEC J-STD-033.
-Desiccants have advantages over Peltier coolers in colder ambient temperatures.
+Desiccants have advantages over Peltier coolers in lower ambient temperatures.